I got this idea and the instructions from

 6. Through your gap, turn the cube right side out and sew around the perimiter once again using a very small seam allowance.
 Pictured below.

 7. Using any type of cardboard box (I used cereal boxes), cut 5 sqaures each measuring about 5 1/8 inches.
 Don't use any cardboard that has a fold in it.
-It won't stand straight once your finished.8.
-Through the gap wrestle the cardboard into each side and the bottom of your cube.
+It won't stand straight once your finished.

 9. Carefully sew your gap (I have no suggestions on the easiest way of doing this), making sure the cardboard doesn't slip out of place and you're finished.